-The best smart scales for 2023 | Engadget
+The best smart scales, plus how to choose one

 Mi (Xiaomi) Body Composition Scale 2 ($29.99)

 Our cheapest model, Xiaomi / Mi’s Body Composition Scale 2 is as bare-bones as you can get, and it shows.
-It often takes a long while to lock on to get your weight, and when it does you’ll have to delve into the Zepp Life-branded app in order to look at your extra data.
-But you can’t fault it for the basics, offering limited weight and body composition for less than the price of a McDonald’s for four.
+It often takes a long while to lock on to get your body weight, and when it does you’ll have to delve into the Zepp Life-branded scales app in order to look at your extra data.
+But you can’t fault it for the basics, offering limited (but accurate) weight measurements and body composition for less than the price of a McDonald’s for four.

 Fitbit Aira Air ($49.95)

-Fitbit, now part of Google, is the household name for fitness gear in the US, right?
+Fitbit, now part of Google, is the household name for fitness trackers and smartwatches in the US, right?
 If not, then it must be at least halfway synonymous with it.
-The Aria Air is the company’s stripped-to-the-bare bones scale, offering your weight and little else, but you can trust that Fitbit got the basics right.
-Not to mention that most of the reason for buying a Fitbit product is to leverage its app anyway.
+The Aria Air is the company’s stripped-to-the-bare bones scale, offering your weight and a few other health metrics, but you can trust that Fitbit got the basics right.
+Not to mention that most of the reason for buying a Fitbit product is to leverage its fitness app anyway.

 Anker Eufy Smart Scale P2 Pro ($79.99)

 Eufy’s Smart Scale P2 Pro has plenty of things to commend it – the price, the overall look and feel (it’s a snazzy piece of kit) and what it offers.
-It offers a whole host of measurements, including Body Fat, Muscle Mass, Water, Body Fat Mass and Bone Mass, as well as calculating things like your Basal Metabolic Rate (the amount of calories you need to eat a day to not change weight at all) all from inside its app.
-In fact, buried beneath the friendly graphic, the scale offers a big pile of stats and data that should, I think, give you more than a little coaching on how to improve your lifestyle.
+It offers a whole host of in-depth functionality, including Body Fat, Muscle Mass, Water Weight, Body Fat Mass and Bone Mass measurements, as well as calculating things like your Heart Rate and Basal Metabolic Rate (the amount of calories you need to eat a day to not change weight at all) all from inside its app.
+In fact, buried beneath the friendly graphic, the scale offers a big pile of stats and data that should, I think, give you more than a little coaching on how to improve your overall health.

 Shortly before publication, Anker – Eufy’s parent company – was identified as having misled users, and the media, about the security of its products.
 Its Eufy-branded security cameras, which the company says does not broadcast video outside of your local network, was found to be allowing third parties to access streams online.
-Consequently, while we have praised the Eufy scale for its own features, we cannot recommend it without a big caveat.
+Consequently, while we have praised the Eufy Smart Scale for its own features, we cannot recommend it without a big caveat.

 Omron BCM-500 Body Composition and Scale with Bluetooth ($89.99)

 Given its role in making actual medical devices, you know what you’re getting with an Omron product.
 A solid, reliable, sturdy, strong (checks the dictionary for more synonyms) dependable piece of kit.
-There’s no romance or excitement on show, but you can trust that however joyless it may be, it’ll do the job in question.
+There’s no romance or excitement on show, but you can trust that however joyless it may be, it’ll do the job in question and will be user-friendly.
 The hardware is limited, the app is limited, but it certainly (checks synonyms again) is steady.

 Joking aside, Omron’s Connect app is as bare-bones as you can get, since it acts as an interface for so many of its products.
-Scroll over to the Weight page, and you’ll get your weight and BMI reading, and if you’ve set a goal, you can see how far you’ve got to go to reach it.
-You can also switch to seeing a trend graph which, again, offers the most basic visualization on offer.
+Scroll over to the Weight page, and you’ll get your weight and BMI reading, and if you’ve set a fitness goal, you can see how far you’ve got to go to reach it.
+You can also switch to seeing a trend graph which, again, offers the most basic visualization of your workouts and progress.

 Garmin Index S2 ($149.99)

-Garmin’s got a pretty massive fitness ecosystem of its own, so if you’re already part of that world, its scale is a no-brainer.
-On one hand, the scale is one of easiest to use, and most luxurious of the bunch, with its color screen and sleek design.
-I’m also a big fan of the wealth of data the scale throws at you – you can see a full color graph charting your weight progress, and the various metrics it tracks in good detail.
+Garmin’s got a pretty massive fitness ecosystem of its own, so if you’re already part of that world, its smart bathroom scale is a no-brainer.
+On one hand, the scale is one of the easiest to use, and most luxurious of the bunch, with its color screen and sleek design.
+I’m also a big fan of the wealth of data and different metrics the scale throws at you – you can see a full color graph charting your weight measurements and goal progress, and the various metrics it tracks in good detail.
 If there’s a downside, it’s that Garmin’s setup won’t hold your hand, since it’s for serious fitness people, not newbies.

 Withings Body Comp ($209.95)

 At the highest end, Withings’ flagship Body Comp is luxurious, and luxuriously priced, a figure I’d consider to be “too much” to spend on a bathroom scale.
-For your money, however, you’ll get a fairly comprehensive rundown of your weight, body fat, vascular age, pulse wave velocity and electrodermal activity.
+For your money, however, you’ll get a fairly comprehensive rundown of body composition metrics including your weight, body fat percentage, vascular age, pulse wave velocity and electrodermal activity.
 Its monochrome dot matrix display may not be as swish as the Garmin’s, but it refreshes pretty quickly and feels very in-keeping with the hardware’s overall sleek look.
-If there’s a downside, it’s that Withings ditched the rechargeable battery found in the Body Cardio (its former flagship, and an excellent scale I’d recommend if it were within the parameters of this guide) in favor of AAA batteries.
-Which, when you’re spending this much on a scale, makes me feel very nickel-and-dimed.
+If there’s a downside, it’s that they ditched the rechargeable battery found in the Withings Body Cardio (its former flagship, and an excellent scale I’d recommend if it were within the parameters of this guide) in favor of AAA batteries.
+Which, when you’re spending this much on a body fat scale, makes me feel very nickel-and-dimed.

-The best cheap smart scale: Fitbit Aria Air, Mi Body Composition Scale 2

-It’s very competitive at the low end, and Xiaomi and Fitbit offer dramatically contrasting products for a very low price.
-Fitbit’s scale has far fewer features, but has better build quality, is faster and more reliable than its cheaper rival.
-Crucially, it also leverages Fitbit’s own app, which is a long refined and easy-to-use app that offers clean, easy-to understand visualizations.